-I am a senior researcher at the United Nations University Institute for Environment and Human Security in Bonn (UNU-EHS).
-Currently, I am also working part-time at the University of Hawaii, with Prof Maxine Burkett, in a research project about migration-environment linkages in the Pacific.
+I am a senior researcher and Head of the EMIC Section at the United Nations University Institute for Environment and Human Security in Bonn (UNU-EHS).
+“EMIC” stands for Environment & Migration: Interactions & Choices.
 I am a human geographer by training (Master’s and PhD), and my research is about the impacts of climate change, adaptation, migration, environmental change, livelihoods, resilience and rural development.
 I study these topics with a people-centred perspective.
 I have extensive fieldwork experience, mostly in Ghana (5 years), but also in Burkina Faso, Vietnam, Bangladesh, Nepal, the Marshall Islands and Bolivia.

 I studied at the University of Amsterdam (human geography) and three months at the University of Sussex (migration studies).
 My Master’s thesis (2002) and PhD thesis (2011) were published as books by the African Studies Centre Leiden.
 Five chapters of my PhD thesis have been published in international journals, like International Migration, Environment and Urbanization, Africa, Forced Migration Review and Hommes et Migrations. [link to my publications]